twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 ## 3     8  15.1
 ```

-*OK, but what's the fuss?* The main reason of using pipelines is that they lead to more concise and readable code.
-Additional benefit is that the steps can be easily changed, replaced, or removed, what makes iterating over the code easier.
+*OK, but what's the fuss?* The main reason for using pipelines is that they lead to more concise and readable code.
+An additional benefit is that the steps can be easily changed, replaced, or removed, which makes iterating over the code easier.
 Pipelines also ensure consistency, because they guarantee that the steps would be always invoked in the same order.

 The pipeline like above, consisting of [pure functions], fulfill all the mathematical properties of function composition.
 Since we can define a new function $p(x) = f(g(x))$,
 we can use it for a composition as well $h \circ p = h \circ f \circ g$.
 For the same reason